eth-cscs/eth-cscs.github.io/scientific_computing/code_compilation/easybuild_framework/README.md

 # EasyBuild framework

-The EasyBuild framework is available through the module `EasyBuild-custom`.
+The [EasyBuild framework](https://easybuild.readthedocs.io/en/latest) is available at CSCS through the module `EasyBuild-custom`.
 This module defines the location of the EasyBuild configuration files, recipes and installation directories.
 On Piz Daint, which is a heterogeneous system, you need to select which architecture should be targeted when building software.
 You can target the Intel Haswell architecture accessing the gpu software stack using the command:

 ```bash
 module load daint-gpu EasyBuild-custom